Now being served

-This fun and unexpectedly strong cocktail is an unlikely blend of five separate alcohols with a sparing splash of cream that creates a memorable and completely delightful drink.
+This fun and unexpectedly strong cocktail is an unusual blend of five separate alcohols with a sparing splash of cream that creates a memorable and completely delightful drink.
 Let me start by making this clear, never in my wildest dreams would I decide to put these five alcohols together in one cocktail.

 But it works!
 For some reason, it works just beautifully.

 Let’s talk a bit about the individual spirits that make up this memorable concoction.

 Kahlua is a smooth coffee flavored liqueur made from rum, corn syrup, and vanilla beans.
-It originated in Mexico in 1936 and is a lovely compliment to several of my favorite cocktails.
+It originated in Mexico in 1936 and is a lovely component in several of my favorite cocktails.

-The recipe for the iconic and self-proclaimed original Amaretto, Disaronno, dates back to an Italian innkeeper who served as a muse for Da Vinci pupil, Bernardino Luini, as he painted a fresco of in the town of Saronno, Italy in 1525.
-The company’s description is “…an infusion of apricot kernel oil, absolute alcohol, burnt sugar and the pure essence of seventeen selected herbs and fruits.”, and even though theirs does not have any nuts in it, whatsoever, it has a slightly bitter almond flavor.
+The recipe for the iconic and self-proclaimed original Amaretto, Disaronno, dates back to an Italian innkeeper who served as a muse for Da Vinci pupil, Bernardino Luini, as he painted a fresco in the town of Saronno, Italy in 1525.
+The company’s description is “…an infusion of apricot kernel oil, absolute alcohol, burnt sugar and the pure essence of seventeen selected herbs and fruits.”, and even though theirs does not have any nuts in it, whatsoever, it has a slight bitter almond flavor.

 Frangelico is a hazelnut flavored liqueur produced in Canale, Italy.
 The legend of the spirit is that Christian monks living in Northern Italy in the 1600s produced a similar distilled drink.
 Its name is derived from the noted hermit monk, Fra’ Angelico, who also lived in the Piedmont region of Northern Italy in the 1700s.
 The current recipe uses Tonda Gentile hazelnuts found in Piedmont which are combined with coffee, cocoa, and a vanilla distillate.
 The distinctive bottle resembles the robes of a Franciscan friar, although the monks in Northern Italy were of the Dominican order.